DataScienceAndEngineering/machine-learning-dse-i210-final-project-credit-risk/references/Project_Diary.md

 **Working Session:**
 April 6th.
-All team members meet during 2.5 hours.
-Build a simple LGBM model and run the feature importance metric.
+All team members meet for 2.5 hours.
+We build a simple LGBM model and run the feature importance metric, excluding the categorical data.

 Findings:
+- there is a large number of features with >50 unique categories.
+Doing one hot encoding is not technically possible due to out-of-memory issues.
+- There are duplicates in the features, for instance, the person's age.
+- Feature importance elbow found in the feature 10.
+- We could use sparse algorithms for the categorical.
+- Probably because of the AUC metric, we do not need to focus that much on the unbalanced target, we will confirm this experimentally.

+**Next session:** Meeting where we define the next steps.
+-